jthegedus/svelte-adapter-firebase/README.md

 | `0.4.x`         | `1.0.0-next.46`   |
 | `0.3.x`         | `1.0.0-next.27`   |

 **Note**: only the versions listed have been tested together, if others happen to work, it is just coincidence.
+This is beta software after all.

 In your standard SvelteKit project:

-- `npm i -D svelte-adapter-firebase`
+- `npm install --save-dev svelte-adapter-firebase`
 - add adapter to `svelte.config.js`:

   ```js